NorthCoastChurch/IT-Policy/Policy-26-Workstation-Configuration-Security.md

 The following outlines North Coast Church’s minimum system requirements for workstation equipment.

 - Operating System (OS) configuration must be in accordance with approved procedures.
-- Unused services and applications must be disabled, except where approved by the VP of IT.
+- Unused services and applications must be disabled, except where approved by the Director of IT.
 - All patch management to workstations will be monitored through reporting with effective remediation procedures.
 North Coast Church has deployed a patch management process; reference the Patch Management Policy.
 - All workstations joined to the North Coast Church domain will automatically receive a policy update configuring the workstation to obtain future updates from our desktop management system.
 - All systems within North Coast Church are required to utilize anti-virus, malware, and data leakage protection.
 IT will obtain alerts of infected workstations and perform certain remediation tasks.